wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.1.2.0, *released 04/15/14*

+* Added new filters to the spam algorithm.
+* Added additional security checks.
+* Made a few improvements to the blocked comment logging data.
+* Minor bug fix.

 Version 1.1.1.0, *released 04/11/14*

 * Added better trackback spam protection.
 This version adds a filter that compares the client IP address of the incoming trackback against the IP address of the server where the link is supposedly coming from.
 If they don't match, then it is spam, *without fail*.
 This will eliminate more than 99.99% of trackback spam.
 Trackback spammers don't send spam out from the same server where their clients' websites reside.